KazukiTouma/KazukiTouma.github.io/README.md

 * Latin
 * French

-I am interested in the connection between languages, the relationship between language and history.
 I am also researching contents tourism in Japan.